Something for All Ages

 10 am – 4 pm

 Visit our booth and learn about the many projects and activities of the Land Trust, Historical Society, and Community Events.
-See the Salisbury Affordable Housing Exhibit which describes the history and organizations involved, as well as the challenges, needs, and solutions for our community.
+See the exhibits about the local iron industry, pocket knifes, and antique purses, “It’s in the Bag!”

 10 am – 4 pm